 We primarily rely on two major vendors for our shipping.
 If we are not able to negotiate acceptable pricing and other terms with these entities or if they experience capacity constraints, performance problems or other difficulties, it could negatively impact our operating results and our customer experience.
-Furthermore, volatility in the global oil markets, including as a consequence of the war in Israel, has in the past resulted, and may in the future result, in higher fuel prices, which many shipping companies have passed on to their customers by way of increased fuel surcharges.
-We have recently experienced such increased shipping costs, as a result, and these costs which may continue to increase in the future.
-We have not directly historically passed these on such increased costs on to our customers, which may adversely impact our operating results.
-We may choose If we were to directly pass such cost increases on to our customers in the future, which may it could adversely impact the conversion of demand for our product.
-We products and we may therefore not be able to pass on such increases on to our customers. cost increases.
+Furthermore, volatility in the global oil markets, including as a consequence of wars and geopolitical tension in the war in Israel, Middle East, has in the past resulted, and may in the future result, in higher fuel prices, which many shipping companies pass on to their customers by increasing fuel surcharges.
+We have experienced such increased shipping costs, which may continue to increase in the future.
+We have not historically passed on such increased costs to our customers, which may adversely impact our operating results.
+If we were to pass such cost increases on to our customers in the future, it could adversely impact the demand for our products and we may therefore not be able to pass on such cost increases.

-In addition, our ability to receive inbound inventory efficiently and ship merchandise to customers may be negatively affected by public health crises, such as the COVID-19 pandemic, inclement weather, fire, flood, power loss, earthquakes, labor disputes, acts of war, including the war in Israel and Russia's war against Ukraine, terrorism, trade embargoes, customs and tax requirements, political crises, social unrest and other factors.
+In addition, our ability to receive inbound inventory efficiently and ship merchandise to customers may be negatively affected by public health crises, such as the COVID-19 pandemic, inclement weather, fire, flood, power loss, earthquakes, labor disputes, acts of war, including the war in Israel and Russia's war against Ukraine, geopolitical tensions, terrorism, trade embargoes, customs and tax requirements, political crises, social unrest and other factors.
 For example, strikes at major international shipping ports have in the past adversely impacted inventory supply from our vendors.
 Future strikes, including at shipping ports or logistics providers may adversely impact our inventory supply and ability to ship merchandise to customers.
 Increased tensions and trade disputes between the United States and China have and may continue to lead to increased tariffs on our goods and restrict the flow of our goods between the United States and China.
 We are also subject to risks of damage or loss during delivery by our shipping vendors.
 If our merchandise is not delivered in a timely fashion or is damaged or lost during the delivery process, our customers could become dissatisfied and cease shopping on our sites, which would adversely affect our business and operating results.